buildLittleWorlds/career-power-skills-and-AI/plan/step-2.md

 # Candidate Use Cases

-This is a big, rambling list of a bunch of things that might work as use cases
+This is a quick list of a bunch of things that might work as use cases

 1. research blog post
 2. write blog post